Overview of M.A. Program

 The Department of Psychology at the University of North Carolina Wilmington offers a program leading to a Master of Arts degree in psychology.
 The program has three concentrations, one general and two clinical, with a shared set of program goals and student learning outcomes.
 Each concentration emphasizes the scientific methods and principles common to all fields of psychology.
 All students participate in supervised research, and a thesis is required.

-Students in all three concentrations complete a research methods sequence in the first year, a core of coursework in psychology, comprehensive exam, and a thesis.
-Students enrolled in the Substance Abuse Treatment and Applied Behavior Analysis concentrations complete additional coursework emphasizing clinical and behavior analytic concepts and skills.
+Students in all three concentrations complete a researchmethods sequence, a core of coursework in psychology, a comprehensive exam, and an empirical thesis.
+Students enrolled in the Applied Behavior Analysis and Substance Abuse Treatment concentrations complete additional coursework emphasizing clinical and behavior analytic concepts and skills.

 Click here for a listing of typical M.A. course sequences.

 Click here for a summary of educational and employment placements of recent graduates.

 Click here if you are interested in our program but are not a psychology major.

 If you would like to know more about graduate study in psychology at the University of North Carolina at Wilmington, please see our Graduate Program FAQ page.